 The mention of a Japanese rifle also has multiple possible origins and we should consider Oswald's reported former Marine assignment in Japan could have influenced statements.
 The Japanese rifle is perhaps a disjointed embellishment upon the Japanese scope the Carcano had mounted to it and speculation could explain what claims of devious conduct do not.
 Multiple types of rifles were asserted to be present in the Texas School Book Depository, yet the ballistics evidence did not offer multiple types of shells from varied calibers.
 If the possible conspirators had planned a reasonably effective plot these issues would be problematic and why use differing weapons and create later problems?

 The substantial contending evidence does not support a Mauser in my view, yet it does support a very similar weapon.
 A weapon designed from the Mauser itself, a Carcano.
 Are not two Carcano's at two separate firing locations possible?
 Indeed the gun was not a prime firearm but neither was it wholly deficient so a practiced sniper feasibly may compensate for such difficulties to keep the physical evidence agreeable.
 Unfortunately, for the Commission's best efforts they could not prove Oswald had verified consistent practice.

 i.
 House Select Committee on Assassinations administration folders, Federal Bureau of Investigation, Admin Folder Q-6: HSCA Administrative folder Assassination ticklers, Volume II, p.239 iii.
 DPDMC, John F. Kennedy Archive, Box 2, Folder 1, Affidavit of Seymour Weitzman, November 23, 1963 iv.
-Report of the President's Commission, Chapter 3, The Shots from the Texas School Book Depository, p.
+Report of the President's Commission, Chapter 3, Expert Identification of Rifle, Cartridge Cases, and Bullet Fragments, p.
 79 v.
 Hearings of the President's Commission, Volume VII, Testimony of Seymour Weitzman, pp. 107,108